MetaMask/devrel-articles/digital-identity-and-siwe/index.md

 1. Decentralized Identity (DID): These protocols allow users to create and manage their own digital identities on the blockchain.
 DIDs are unique identifiers registered on a blockchain and can be used to authenticate and authorize individuals on the web3 network.
 Then be used to link different identities, such as social media and email, to a single blockchain-based identity.

 2. Smart Contract-based Identity: These protocols use smart contracts to store and manage user identities on the blockchain.
-Users can create and manage their identities using smart contracts, which can also be used to authenticate and authorize users on web3 applications.
+Users can create and manage their identities using smart contracts and authenticate and authorize users on web3 applications.

-3. Self-sovereign identity (SSI): Systems based on the same principles of DIDs; however, they allow the user to hold and control their identity data without needing a centralized entity.
+3. Self-sovereign identity (SSI): Systems based on the same principles of DIDs, allowing the user to hold and control their identity data without needing a centralized entity.

 4. Public Key Infrastructure (PKI): PKI-based systems use digital certificates and public and private keys to authenticate and authorize users on web3 applications.
 Similar to traditional web2 systems.

-5. Biometric-based Identity: Biometrics such as fingerprints, facial recognition, and voice recognition can be used to create and authenticate digital identities on web3.
+5. Biometric-based Identity: With biometrics, we can create and authenticate digital identities in web3 using fingerprints and facial and voice recognition.
+With web3, individuals can exert control over their data and identity, allowing them to share it selectively and, at any time, revoke that access.
+We can also connect multiple identities to prove our identity as a user.

-With web3, individuals have more control over their data and identity, allowing them to share it selectively and revoke access anytime.
-Additionally, it also allows to have multiple identities, and connect them in a way that they can be used to prove the identity of the user.
-It is pertinent to remember, that the implementation of some of these methods are still in the early stages and there are still ongoing research and development to make them more user-friendly and widely adopted.
+It's pertinent to remember that the implementation of some of these methods is in its early stages, and research and development are ongoing to improve user experience and adoption.

-Blockchain developers have long talked about developing "decentralized" identity standards to save users from the dangers of Big Login, and this birthed: Sign-in With Ethereum proposal, a digital identity standard which was built by the community with direct support from the Ethereum Foundation and ENS, with Spruce Systems tapped to lead the charge.
+Blockchain developers have long talked about developing "decentralized" identity standards to save users from the dangers of "Big Login," and this birthed: Sign-in With Ethereum proposal, a digital identity standard that was built by the community with direct support from the Ethereum Foundation and ENS, with Spruce Systems tapped to lead the charge.

-## How the Sign In With Ethereum Proposal Affects Digital Identity
+## How the Sign-In With Ethereum Proposal Affects Digital Identity

 The Sign In With Ethereum(SIWE) proposal was a proposed standard for using Ethereum to authenticate and authorize users on web3 applications.
 It aimed to provide a standard way for users to sign in to web3 applications using their Ethereum address and private key, similar to how users currently sign in to web2 applications using their email and password.
 It uses a private key to authenticate a user's identity on the Ethereum blockchain.
 A private key is a unique string of characters associated with an Ethereum address and is used to sign digital transactions.
 When a user signs in with Ethereum, they provide a digital signature using their private key to prove that they are the owner of the Ethereum address.
 This proposal allows them to access their account and perform actions such as sending and receiving Ether, interacting with smart contracts, and more.